taddison/tjaddison.com/_posts/2018/2018-02-17-Service-broker-temporal-tables-and-the-data-modification-failed-error.md

 end
 ```

-In this example the script does all the work, in the actual environment there was a single transaction and multiple commands executed (as well as the third-party calls to actually initiate a payment!).
+In this trivialised example the procedure does all the work, in the actual environment there was a single transaction and multiple commands executed (as well as the third-party calls to actually initiate a payment!).

-To reproduce the error, execute dbo.HandleProcessPayment in one session (which will wait up to 10 seconds for a message to arrive), and then run dbo.RequestPayment in another session - you'll see the HandleProcessPayment procedure error out.
+To reproduce the error, execute `dbo.HandleProcessPayment` in one session (which will wait up to 10 seconds for a message to arrive), and then run `dbo.RequestPayment` in another session - you'll see the HandleProcessPayment procedure error out.

 ## Workarounds